MicrosoftDocs/azure-docs/articles/active-directory/authentication/how-to-certificate-based-authentication.md

 1. Select the client certificate and click **OK**.

 1. The policy OID in the certificate matches the configured value of **1.2.3.4** and it will satisfy multifactor authentication.
-Similarly, the issuer in the certificate matches the configured value of **CN=ContosoCA,DC=Contoso,DC=org** and it will satisfy single-factor authentication.
+Similarly, the issuer in the certificate matches the configured value of **CN=WoodgroveCA** and it will satisfy single-factor authentication.
 1. Because policy OID rule takes precedence over issuer rule, the certificate will satisfy multifactor authentication.
 1. The conditional access policy for the user requires MFA and the certificate satisfies multifactor, so the user will be authenticated into the application.